 Getting from Milan to Varenna

-Or, if you want to be flexible about your departure, you can buy tickets from the local travel agency inside the station called I Viaggi del Tivano which is what we did.
-Varenna’s town center is about a 10 minute walk from the train station while the ferry docks right at the pretty harbor.Read more: How to Experience the Best of Bellagio in 24 Hours
+Varenna’s town center is about a 10 minute walk from the train station while the ferry docks right at the pretty harbor.Read more: A Travel Guide to the Italian Lakes Region

 Where to Stay in Varenna